-NOTE 19-EMPLOYEE BENEFIT PLAN
+NOTE 18-EMPLOYEE BENEFIT PLAN

 The Company offers a 401(k) retirement savings plan to eligible employees.
 Employee contributions are voluntary and made on a pretax basis subject to Internal Revenue Service limitations.
-The Company does not match any of the contributions made by its employees.
+Beginning in the second quarter of 2022, the Company will provide a match a percentage of employee contributions up to certain limits.

-Items 2.
+Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations

 The following discussion and analysis provides information which management believes is relevant to an assessment and understanding of our condensed consolidated results of operations and financial condition.
-The discussion should be read in conjunction with the unaudited condensed consolidated financial statements and notes thereto contained in this Quarterly Report on Form 10-Q and the consolidated financial statements and notes thereto for the three months ended March 31, 2021 and the year ended December 31, 2020 contained in the Current Report on Form 8-K filed with the SEC on June 25, 2021.
-This discussion contains forward-looking statements and involves numerous risks and uncertainties, including, but not limited to, those described in the "Risk Factors" section of this Quarterly Report on Form 10-Q. Actual results may differ materially from those contained in any forward-looking statements.
-Unless the context otherwise requires, references to "we", "us", "our", and "the Company" are intended to mean the business and operations of PLAYSTUDIOS, Inc. and its consolidated subsidiaries.
+The discussion should be read in conjunction with the unaudited condensed consolidated financial statements and notes thereto contained in this Quarterly Report on Form 10-Q. This discussion contains forward-looking statements and involves numerous risks and uncertainties, including, but not limited to, those described in the "Risk Factors" section of this Quarterly Report on Form 10-Q. Actual results may differ materially from those contained in any forward-looking statements.
+Unless the context otherwise requires, references to "we", "our", and "the Company" are intended to mean the business and operations of PLAYSTUDIOS.
+Inc. and its consolidated subsidiaries.

 Our actual results and the timing of certain events may differ significantly from the results discussed in the forward-looking statements.
-Factors that might cause such a discrepancy include, but are not limited to, those discussed elsewhere in this report, particularly in the section titled "Risk Factors" set forth in Part II, Item 1A of this report.
-All forward-looking statements in this report are based on information available to us as of the date hereof, and we assume no obligation to update any such forward-looking statements to reflect future events or circumstances, except as required by law.
+Factors that might cause such a discrepancy include, but are not limited to, those discussed elsewhere in this Quarterly Report on Form 10-Q, particularly in the section titled "Risk Factors" set forth in Part II, Item 1A of this Quarterly Report on Form 10-Q. All forward-looking statements in this report are based on information available to us as of the date hereof, and we assume no obligation to update any such forward-looking statements to reflect future events or circumstances, except as required by law.